Assessment and valuation forms

 Request for Administrative Review (Clerical Error Remission):

 Use the Administrative Review (Clerical Error Remission) application to correct clerical errors or inaccuracies in your property’s assessment or tax.
-This form cannot be used to challenge your property’s market value.
+This form cannot be used to challenge your property’s assessed value.

 Eligible errors include: